 Tips on Storing Fruit for Optimal Use

-The Key to buying fruit, especially, in bulk, is knowing how to store it and for how long.
+The Key to buying fruit is knowing how to store it, and for how long.
 Being informed of the origin of the fruit can allow you to anticipate it’s storage life.
 Plums imported from Chile will have a shorter storage life than local grown plums, due to the extended exposure to refrigeration in transit.
 The ripening process is different with each type of fruit.
 Some fruit will keep up to two weeks, if stored properly, while fruits, such as peaches typically last 5-7 days.
 If you buy a 40 lb. case of apples, and consume it within two weeks, that equates to an average of 2.8 lbs. per day, or about 5 apples per day.
 Owning a case of fruit can urge you and your family not only to eat more raw fruits, it can also inspire creative culinary uses.

 You can store most fruits at room temperature, away from extreme temperatures and direct sunlight.
 Refrigeration can adversely impact the storage life of fruits.
 It can diminish water content, compromising the fruit’s flavor and level of sweetness.
 The best conditions for refrigerated storage of most fruits are to chill just before eating.